 If you haven’t been shooting your bow this summer, there’s no better time than today!
 It’s a great time to double check all the bolts/fasteners on your bow, and to make sure your string, servings and D-loop (if you use one) are all in good shape.
 Once you’ve made sure your bow is in order and ready to shoot, it’s time to fling some arrows.

-With less than two weeks to get ready, it’s best to focus on the quality of your shooting time rather than quantity.
+With just over a month to get ready, it’s best to focus on the quality of your shooting time rather than quantity.
 Try to practice in real-life hunting situations as much as possible and make every single arrow count as if you were taking your one shot at a Pope & Young buck.

 …with your broadheads

 While you’re practicing your shooting, don’t forget to make sure your bow is tuned to your broadheads.
 Don’t wait until you’re at full draw on a big, mature buck to find out your broadheads don’t fly like your field points did.
 You owe it to yourself and to the animals we pursue to do everything you can to ensure a quick, humane kill.

 Hopefully you have all your stands hung by this point, but if not, there’s still time.
 If possible, try to time your efforts just before a rain event so the rain can “clean up” your scent from the area.
 Be sure to take the time to trim any necessary shooting lanes needed, but don’t overdo it.
 Leave some cover for later in the season.

 If your stands are already up — especially if they’ve been up since last season — be sure to inspect those stands and the steps you use to access them.
 Straps get stretched and dry-rotted, and wasps build nests in treestands and climbing sticks.
 You don’t want to find out that any of those things have happened on opening day.
 Replace any questionable straps, cables, bolts, or chains.
 Again, it’s a small investment to ensure your own safety.